 Doctors use many imaging techniques to observe pelvic abnormalities.
-These techniques include ultrasound, computed tomography (CT) scan, and magnetic resonance imaging (MRI).
+These techniques include ultrasound, CT scan, and MRI.
 Your doctor may use a pelvic laparoscopy after other noninvasive options have been used.
 The procedure may be able to provide more detail when the data gathered through these methods cannot provide a definite diagnosis.

 Your doctor can use a pelvic laparoscopy to investigate and treat conditions affecting the uterus, ovaries, fallopian tubes, and other organs in your pelvic area.
-He or she may recommend a pelvic laparoscopy to:
+They may recommend a pelvic laparoscopy to:

 - determine the cause of pelvic pain

 - examine an abnormality, such as a tissue mass, ovarian cyst, or tumor, which was possibly found in another imaging study

-- confirm the presence of endometriosis (a condition in which cells from the lining of your uterus grow outside of your uterine cavity)
+- confirm the presence of endometriosis, which is a condition in which cells from the lining of your uterus grow outside of your uterine cavity

 - diagnose a pelvic inflammatory disease